danallison/collectiveprovidence.church/index.md

 Collective providence is that which makes a collective greater than the sum of its parts.
 It is how a collective provides for its members more than the members could provide for themselves individually.

 Unlike divine providence, which is by definition beyond human comprehension, collective providence is tangible and even measurable.
 Collective providence is something we can systematically study and cultivate.

-The mission of our church is to cultivate collective providence for the benefit of all.

 ## What is reciprocity?